Get

 1. Understand Feral Cat Behavior

 Before discussing how to wrangle the feral cats, let’s talk a bit about their behavior.
-Unlike stray cats, feral cats aren’t socialized to humans and live in colonies.
+Unlike stray cats, feral cats aren’t socialized with humans and live in colonies.
 They’re typically afraid of people and avoid contact whenever possible.
 They are also very territorial and will defend their territory against any perceived threat.
-T

-his can make it difficult to approach them, especially if they feel cornered or trapped.
+This can make it difficult to approach them, especially if they feel cornered or trapped.
 So, it’s vital to approach feral cats with caution and knowledge of their potential reactions.
 They may hiss, growl, or try to scratch or bite if they feel threatened.

 It’s best to give them plenty of space and avoid sudden movements or loud noises.
 If you’re trying to trap a feral cat, use a humane trap and follow the proper procedures to ensure their safety.